Vogelbach's slam, Alonso's HR send Mets past Nationals 9-5 - WHIZ News

 New York went ahead in the third when Francisco Lindor worked a nine-pitch walk against Aníbal Sánchez (0-4) and Alonso sent the next pitch over the wall in center.
 Alonso is 6 for 11 (.545) with three homers lifetime against Sánchez.

 The Mets broke it open in the fifth after they loaded the bases on a walk, an error and an intentional pass to Alonso.
-Washington manager Dave Martinez then replaced Sánchez with Jordan Weems.
+Martinez then replaced Sánchez with Jordan Weems.

 Vogelbach drove Weems’ fifth pitch into the Nationals’ bullpen in right for his third career grand slam.
 It was Vogelbach’s first homer since he was acquired in a July 22 trade with Pittsburgh.